MasteryCoding/Project-ClickNavigation/README.md

     Camera camera;
     void Awake()
     {
-        // Get a reference to the Camera component camera = GetComponent<Camera>();
+        // Get a reference to the Camera component. camera = GetComponent<Camera>();
     }

     void Update()
     {
-        // Get the point on the screen where the mouse is Vector2 mousePosition = Input.mousePosition;
+        // Get the point on the screen where the mouse is.
+        Vector2 mousePosition = Input.mousePosition;

-        // Initialize a ray using the ScreenPointToRay method Ray cameraRay = camera.ScreenPointToRay(mousePosition);
+        // Initialize a ray using the ScreenPointToRay method.
+        Ray cameraRay = camera.ScreenPointToRay(mousePosition);

         // Declare a RaycastHit
         RaycastHit hit;

-        // Start a raycast and pass in the RaycastHit to get data back bool hitSomething = Physics.Raycast(cameraRay, out hit);
+        // Start a raycast and pass in the RaycastHit to get data back. bool hitSomething = Physics.Raycast(cameraRay, out hit);

-        // If the ray did not hit anything, end the function if (!hitSomething) return;
+        // If the ray did not hit anything, end the function. if (!hitSomething) return;

-        // Set the position of the target to the point where the ray hit target.position = hit.point;
+        // Set the position of the target to the point where the ray hit. target.position = hit.point;
     }
 }